 The next Leading Conversations webinar will be in June 2015.

 Responding to the Looming Faculty Shortage in Allied Dental Education

 Tuesday, April 28, 2015, Noon - 1:00 p.m.
 Eastern Time

-This webinar will provide an overview of current data regarding the current and predicted faculty workforce in allied dental education.
-It will discuss the need for mentoring faculty and explore successful mentoring programs for faculty to become our future leaders.
+This webinar provided an overview of current data regarding the current and predicted faculty workforce in allied dental education.
+It discussed the need for mentoring faculty and explore successful mentoring programs for faculty to become our future leaders.

 Protecting Oral Health in the HIV/AIDS Community: Academic Dental Institutions and the Ryan White Program

 Tuesday, February 24, 2015, Noon - 1:00 p.m.
 Eastern Time